The latest news regarding the Live West Ealing project. To stay up to date with information straight to your inbox sign up to receive updates here.

 The road network within those boundary roads provides motorists with several options for cutting through the neighbourhood.
 There are existing filters in place on St. Kilda Road and Sydney Road and they ensure those roads remain quiet.
 However, that is not enough to solve the traffic problem for the whole neighbourhood as the traffic gets displaced onto adjacent streets that are not meant to carry large amounts of traffic.
 Similarly, if a traffic filter was placed on Leighton Road, traffic would be displaced onto adjoining streets such as Hessel Road, Balfour Road etc. Therefore it is necessary to take a more strategic approach which looks at removing through traffic from the entire residential area, keeping it on major roads.

 This area includes the original LTN project for Live West Ealing.

 As part of that original LTN project we ran an online survey and held a number of events at the Welshore Hub throughout December and January.
 There was a clear desire to find workable solutions to what is widely considered to be a significant problem associated with the volume and speed of traffic in the neighbourhood.
 The results of the online survey which closed in January as well as the details of the engagement activities can be read in the following report.

 Members of the community explore design solutions at a co-design workshop at the Welshore Hub in January this year.

 The need to address these traffic problems is potentially greater now because as the current lockdown loosens there is a real risk that the car will become the default mode of transport which will lead to more traffic in the neighbourhood making it less safe for pedestrians and cyclists.
 Therefore, it is necessary to deliver this project as soon as possible.
-Installation date for LTN south will be the week commencing 24th August.
-All residents will be notified of works via post one week before installation.
+Installation of the LTN south has now been completed.

 West Ealing North LTN